-Neglecting or ignoring employee effort for achieving goals can have a number of negative consequences, including:
+Neglecting or ignoring employee contributions for achieving goals can have a number of negative consequences, including:

-- Damaged reputation: When companies have a reputation for neglecting or ignoring employee effort, it can damage their reputation as a good place to work.
+When companies have a reputation for neglecting or ignoring employee contributions, it can damage their reputation as a good place to work.
 This can make it more difficult to attract and retain top talent.

 Here are some specific examples of what can happen if you neglect or ignore employee effort for achieving goals:

 - An employee who works hard to meet a deadline may be less likely to do so in the future if they do not receive any recognition for their efforts.